tchauviere/slim3-kickstarter/README.md

 ### Secret generation
 `php manager secret:generate`
 <br><br>
-Will replace your secret located in `/src/config/settings.php` automatically.
+Will replace your secret located in `.env` file automatically.
 <br>
 <strong>BE CAREFUL</strong> when using this if you have already users that are created.
 Indeed, this secret is used to salt your Users passwords.